codee-com/open-catalog/Glossary/Loop-unswitching.md

-**Loop unswitching** is a program optimization technique, where invariant conditions inside loops (i.e. conditions whose value is always the same inside the loop) can be taken outside of the loop by creating copies of the loop.
+**Loop unswitching** is a program optimization technique, where invariant conditions inside loops (i.e. conditions whose value is always the same inside the loop) can be taken outside the loop by creating copies of the loop.

 To illustrate loop unswitching, consider the following example: